 Applying the transfer

 Now for the fun part, the embellishment!
 I chose to add a transfer to the drawers.
-I’ve been hanging onto this one since last Fall and this it the perfect piece for it.
 Applying transfers is as easy as peeling off the backing, laying the top piece on your surface, and burnishing the transfer onto your surface using the included tool:

 This one is called Somewhere in France.
-You can find it several places on Etsy if you do a search.
+You can find it in my Etsy shop HERE.
 I cut this one up and used it in pieces.
 I only used the top two sheets for this entire dresser!

 Once the image was transferred, I peeled the top layer off slowly.
 (If any of the transfer remains on the top, lay it back down and burnish some more.
 You do have to be careful where you place it, because once it touches down, it is pretty much stuck!)